BretStateham/ZisForZombie/Construct 2/Demo/Assets/Snippets/Construct 2 Demo Snippets.md

 <!-- ======================================================================= -->
 ---

-We need our Zombie to be able to move back and forth and jumpt to platforms (we havent' built any platforms yet though).
+We need our Zombie to be able to move back and forth and jump to platforms (we havent' built any platforms yet though).
 With Construct 2, that's easy to do using "Behaviors"

 - With the **"Zombie"** sprite selected on the design surface, from the **"Properties"** panel, **click** the **"Behaviors"** link.